 Working with national and international partners, the Bertelsmann Stiftung draws on empirical insights to develop reform proposals for the effective and fair management of migration.
-In this process, migration is regarded holistically, and encompasses all forms of entry, including employment-based or skilled-worker migration, education-related migration, family reunification and humanitarian migration.
-A crucial element of this is the effort to disentangle mixed-migration streams ‒ for example, by making certain that labor immigrants and refugees are not forced into (irregular) migration routes, aided by human traffickers.
+In this process, migration is examined holistically, and encompasses all forms of entry, including employment-based or skilled-worker migration, education-related migration, family reunification and humanitarian migration.

 Developing concepts for forward-looking migration management

-Germany must be an attractive destination country for skilled workers, who are helping us to deal with labor market shortages and thus ameliorating the effects of demographic change.
+Germany must be an attractive destination country for skilled workers, who help us to deal with labor market shortages and thus ameliorate the adverse effects of demographic change.
 In this way, immigration complements domestic strategies seeking to improve the employment of the local population.
-To this end, we have published an edited volume that explores skilled-labor migration in the context of a new migration law from a variety of perspectives.
-The publication provides an impetus for a new immigration law that simplifies existing immigration opportunities and manages immigration in a transparent, fair and effective way.
-In addition, the Bertelsmann Stiftung published a study on coping with mixed migration more effectively.
+To this end, we have published an edited volume (in German) that explores skilled-labor migration in the context of a new Skilled Immigration Act from a variety of perspectives.
+A policy brief summarizes the main findings.
+The Bertelsmann Stiftung will accompany the implementation of the new Skilled Immigration Act and examine its impact with events and publications.
+We will also publish a study on innovative migrant entrepreneurs.